Constant1724/UW-Campus-Map/README.md

 # UW-Campus-Map
 An app for UW Campus Map.
 Built backend in java and UI in React

+## Note that this project is still under project cleaning && More Info is on the way!!

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.